fooooter/drain/README.md

 ## Build

-To build the server, run `cargo build` in the root of a source.
+To build Drain, run `cargo build` in the root of a source.

 ## Configuration

-Server can be configured using config.json file.
-In order to use a config.json file, you have to specify it in `WEB_SERVER_CONFIG` environment variable.
+Drain can be configured using config.json file.
+In order to use a config.json file, you have to specify it in `DRAIN_CONFIG` environment variable.
 Currently available fields are:

 - `global_response_headers` - it's a list of key-value pairs, which stand for default response headers appended to every